Data Products » Restricted Data » Frequently Asked Questions

 - You must be affiliated with an institution that has obtained an Assurance of Compliance from the Office for Human Research Protections (OHRP) of the Department of Health and Human Services (DHHS).

 - You must be a Principal Investigator or Co-Principal Investigator on a project funded by a current United States Government research grant or contract.
 If you are a Co-Principal Investigator, the Principal Investigator must sign the Restricted Data Agreement.
 Note: Only persons with permanent, faculty-level appointments may receive HRS Restricted Datasets.

-Q: I am a researcher who can't meet the requirements summarized in FAQ #1.
+Q: I am a researcher who can't meet the traditional licensing requirements summarized in FAQ #1.
 Is

 there any way to get HRS Restricted Data for my use?

 A: There are two possibilities:

 - See if you can work with a researcher at your institution who does meet the requirements noted above.

 - Make arrangements to visit the physical data facility of the MiCDA Data Enclave

 Q: I am a tenured researcher with federal funding who works for a research